wilsonmar/wilsonmar.github.io/_posts/2021-06-05-azure-devops.md

    <tt>This agent is not running because you have reached the maximum number of requests…</tt>

+   <a name="CreateProject"></a>

+   ### Create project using CLI

+1. Create project using the basic process template:

+   <pre><strong>az devops project create --name "$AZDEVOPS_PROJ_NAME" \
+      --process basic \
+      --description "Az Devops CLI Example1"
+   </strong></pre>

+   Defaults:
+   -s or --source-control (git) <br />
+   --visibility (private)

    <a name="Generator"></a>

    ### Project Generator

 1. To create a new pre-defined project with <strong>pre-populated sample content</strong> (which include source code, work items, iterations, service endpoints, build and release definitions) based on a template you choose, open a new browser tab to:

    <a target="_blank" href="https://azuredevopsdemogenerator.azurewebsites.net/">https://azuredevopsdemogenerator.azurewebsites.net</a>